How do you teat hallux rigidus (stiff big toe)

-Treating hallux rigidus (stiff big toe) follows a "step-ladder" approach, starting with simple lifestyle changes and progressing to more advanced medical or surgical options if pain persists.
+Treating hallux rigidus follows a "step-ladder" approach, starting with simple lifestyle changes and progressing to more advanced medical or surgical options if pain persists.

 Non-Surgical Management (Conservative)